Ultimate Grand Forks Real Estate Investing Guide for 2026

 Grand Forks Real Estate Investing Market Overview

-The population growth rate in Grand Forks has had a yearly average of throughout the most recent 10 years.
-In contrast, the annual rate for the total state was and the U.S. average was .
+Over the last decade, the population growth rate in Grand Forks has a yearly average of .
+In contrast, the yearly rate for the entire state was and the nation's average was .

-The gross median rent in Grand Forks is , with a statewide median of , and a national median of .
+The gross median rent in Grand Forks is , with a state median of , and a national median of .

 Grand Forks Real Estate Investing Highlights